 Technology Transfer Centers in the framework of the EU Strategy for the Danube Region

-From 2012 to 2019, the network has established partnerships with partners from Cluj-Napoca and Bucharest (Romania), Nitra (Slovakia) and Novi Sad (Serbia), Maribor (Slovenia), Györ (Hungary), Ruse and Sofia (Bulgaria), Vukovar and Zagreb (Croatia).
-The network now counts a total of more than 10 members.
+From 2012 to 2019, the network has established partnerships with partners from Cluj-Napoca, Bucharest, IASI and Craiova (Romania), Nitra (Slovakia), Novi Sad (Serbia), Maribor (Slovenia), Györ (Hungary), Ruse and Sofia (Bulgaria), Vukovar and Zagreb (Croatia), Odessa (Ukraine) and Villach (Austria).
+The network now counts a total of 14 members.

 SEZ manages the working group “Innovation and Technology Transfer” within the EUSDR Priority Area 8 (Competitiveness), which is coordinated by the Ministry of Economics Baden-Württemberg (and by the Ministry of Economy, Entrepreneurship and Crafts, Croatia).

 The Interreg Program for the Danube Region has launched a Capitalization Strategy, which assigns eleven so-called »Capitalisation Poles« to all approved projects.
 Steinbeis-Europa-Zentrum leads the thematic priority 1 »Innovative ecosystems for SMEs«, to which a total of nine projects belong.
 Together, strategies for strengthening strategic partnerships will be developed and actors of Baden-Württemberg will have the opportunity to shape initiatives from the very beginning.
 Since 2017, the state of Baden-Württemberg has supported the establishment of a coordination platform between innovation players in the Danube region with around 70,000 euros.
 Steinbeis-Europa-Zentrum was entrusted with the implementation of this common coordination platform.